 The next few boxes to discover are in the Glebe.
 This one’s on Fourth Avenue, just east of Bronson.

 This box is on Fifth Avenu.

-Our next box is just a few blocks south on Broadway Avenue.
+Our next box is just a few blocks over on Broadway Avenue.

 Up and over the Rideau Canal along the Bronson bike lane brings us to Old Ottawa South.
 After cutting through Old Ottawa South through Brewer Park and an assortment of residential streets there is a short side trip over the Rideau River to visit this robust Little Library on Pleasant Park Road.
 The most convenenient access to Alta Vista along this route is along the awful narrow Bank Street bridge over the Rideau River.
 Walking your bike along the sidewalk bridge is usually the safest option.

 One block south on Mountbatten Avenue you will find this wonderfully colourful box.

 A short loop through the Alta Vista neighbourhood first brings us to this beautiful box with glass bead roof tiles on Featherstone Drive.

 Our next stop on our Alta Vista loop brings us to this sweet one at 1647 Pullen Ave.
 Tons of TLC has been put into the painting details. gotta go see it to believe it.